Why is this important?

 A couple can use family mediation services as soon as they have decided their relationship is ending and they feel able to discuss any disputes.
 Mediation can be helpful before legal proceedings begin, to encourage co-operation between the couple and to prevent disputes from getting worse and agreement becoming harder to reach in the future.
 Family mediation can also be used after a separation or divorce if new issues arise or there are outstanding issues to be resolved.

-If you want to apply to the court for an order to settle a disagreement about the children, money or property, in most cases you will have to contact a mediator and arrange a Mediation Information and Assessment Meeting to see if you can resolve the dispute without going to court.
+If you want to apply to the court for an order to settle a disagreement about the children, money or property, in most cases you will be expected to contact a mediator and arrange a Mediation Information and Assessment Meeting to see if you can resolve the dispute without going to court.
 The meeting can take place jointly or separately.
 There will be some situations where you will not need to attend a meeting, for example, where the police are investigating domestic violence.

 For more information on financial help with the legal costs of family mediation, see Help with legal costs.